mothur/mothur.github.io/_wiki/workshops.md

 title: 'Workshops'
 redirect_from: '/wiki/Workshops'
 ---
-Throughout 2019, Pat will offer 6 **workshops** on mothur and programming in R for microbial ecologists.
-If you are interested in attending and would like to register or get more information about fees and specifics, please email him his gmail account (userid: pdschloss)
+Throughout 2020, Pat will offer **workshops** on mothur and programming in R for microbial ecologists.
+These will be offered online.
+If you are interested in attending and would like to register or get more information about fees and specifics, please email him his gmail account (userid: pdschloss).
+Other **workshops** will be announced throughout the year.

--   March 6-8: mothur
+-   March 30-April 1: mothur
--   May 1-3: R
--   June 5-7: mothur
--   August 28-30: R
--   October 16-18: mothur
--   December 18-20: R

 ## mothur workshop